 - About APS

-Conferences for Undergraduate Women in Physics (CUWiP) are three-day regional conferences for undergraduate physics majors.
+APS Conferences for Undergraduate Women in Physics (CUWiP) are three-day regional conferences for undergraduate physics majors.

-The 2014 conferences will run Friday, January 17 through Sunday afternoon, January 19, 2014.
+The 2020 conferences will be held Friday, January 17 through Sunday afternoon, January 19, 2020.

 A typical program will include research talks by faculty, panel discussions about graduate school and careers in physics, presentations and discussions about women in physics, laboratory tours, student research talks, a student poster session, and several meals during which presenters and students interact with each other.